elliottcandrew/master-site/posts/research/gsv-point-clouds.md

 sources:
     -
 ---

-# Extracting the depth map from Google Streetview

 I used this great little python utility, [gsv_depth_scraper](https://github.com/ksteinfe/gsv_depth_scraper) by [Kyle Steinfeld](https://twitter.com/ksteinfe/) to fetch panorama tiles from Streetview, assemble them into seamless 360 images and then extract the hidden xml depth data from the XML to create depth images.
 This tool is a non-official use of the Google Streetview Static API.